JohannesKalma/KafkaClientFactory/README.md

-## KafkaClientFactory with Consumer and Producer Wrappers
+## KafkaClientFactory for Consumers and Producers

 Provide an instance of class KafkaClientFactory to run a Consumer or a Producer.<br>
 The KafkaClientFactory can be instantiated as POJO, for example map a JSON onto it.